-Vaccination coverage is the estimated percent of people who have received particular vaccines, and are measured by population at national, state and local levels.
-The Immunization Program reviews data to assess vaccination coverage, identify populations at risk, and measures the impact of current initiatives.
-Aggregate child care and school vaccination data are submitted annually and reported here.
+Vaccination coverage, or the percent of people who have received particular vaccines, is measured at national, state and local levels.
+The Immunization Program reviews data to assess vaccination coverage, identify populations at risk and measure the impact of current initiatives.

-Vermont law requires that all regulated center-based and family child care facilities submit an annual Health Department survey on immunization coverage.
-The 2017-18 Immunization Survey was conducted through the Department for Children and Families, Child Development Division (CDD), in collaboration with the Health Department Immunization Program.
-In 2017-18, 89% of all regulated child care programs completed the report – an increase from 87% in 2016-17.
+Vermont law requires that all regulated center-based and family child care facilities submit annual data on immunization coverage.
+The 2018-2019 Immunization Survey was conducted through the Department for Children and Families (DCF) and the Child Development Division (CDD) in collaboration with the Department of Health Immunization Program.

 For children younger than five years of age enrolled in Vermont regulated child care programs:

 - 93.7% met all vaccine requirements for their age, an improvement of 0.6% from the prior year.

 - For all individual vaccines, the percentage of children meeting requirements rose in 2018-2019.

 - Coverage was above 95% for each required vaccine.

 - 3.5% were provisionally admitted (children that were not up-to-date on all required vaccines and did not have a signed exemption), a decrease from 4.0% in 2017-2018.